Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Introduction

-Specific setups have been studied, e.g., \citet{MSorensenMUchidaSmallDiffusions} investigated a small-diffusion estimator, \citet{DitlevsenSorensen2004, Gloter2006} worked with integrated diffusion, and \citet{UCHIDA20122885} used adaptive maximum likelihood estimation.
-Martingales estimating functions are explored in \citet{BibbySorensen1995,FormanSorensen2008} for one-dimensional diffusions, however, these are difficult to extend to multidimensional SDEs.
-More recently, \citet{ditlevsen2018hypoelliptic} used the 1.5 scheme to solve the problem of hypoellipticity when the diffusion matrix is not of full rank.
-However, it is complex to implement, especially for high-dimensional models.

-A competitive likelihood-based method is based on local linearization (LL), first proposed by \citet{Ozaki1985StatisticalIO} and generalized by \citet{ShojiOzaki1998}.
-The drift between two consecutive observations is approximated by a linear function, which for additive noise corresponds to an OU process with known Gaussian transition density.
-Thus, the likelihood approximation is a product of Gaussian densities. \citet{Shoji1998} proved that LL discretization is one-step consistent and $L^p$ convergent with order $1.5$.
-Simulation studies show the superiority of the LL estimator compared to others \citep{ShojiOzaki1998,MultimodalPotential,Gu2020}.
-Until recently, the implementation of the LL estimator was numerically ill-conditioned due to possible singularity of the Jacobian matrix of the drift function $\mathbf{F}$. \citet{Gu2020} proposed an efficient implementation that overcomes this.
-However, the main disadvantage of the LL method is its slow computational speed.
+A competitive likelihood-based approach relies on local linearization (LL), initially proposed by \citet{Ozaki1985StatisticalIO} and later extended by \citet{Ozaki1992, ShojiOzaki1998}.
+They approximated the drift between two consecutive observations using a linear function.
+In the case of additive noise, this corresponds to an OU process with a known Gaussian transition density.
+Thus, the likelihood approximation is a product of Gaussian densities. \citet{Shoji1998} proved that LL discretization is one-step consistent and $L^p$ convergent with order $1.5$. {\citet{SHOJI20112667}, \citet{JIMENEZ2017202} extended the theory of LL for SDEs with multiplicative noise}.
+Simulation studies show the superiority of the LL estimator compared to other estimators \citep{ShojiOzaki1998, HurnJeismanAndLindsay, MultimodalPotential, Gu2020}.
+Until recently, the implementation of the LL estimator was numerically ill-conditioned due to the possible singularity of the Jacobian matrix of the drift function $\mathbf{F}$.
+However, \citet{Gu2020} proposed an efficient implementation that overcomes this.
+The main disadvantage of the LL method is its slow computational speed.